 What is a typical day for a Senior Associate?

-I start my day by getting breakfast and coffee with my manager/teammates before heading to site.
-We usually review our goals and tasks for the day before going out to the plant floor to start the work day.
-As a senior associate, I’m usually responsible for leading an improvement team - a group of clients and/or Stroudies dedicated to tackling an issue or goal for the plant.
-This can manifest in many different ways depending on the project.
-On manufacturing sites this can range from improving the output of a line, to fixing an “impossible” problem on one of their machines, to training and coaching plant staff on an improved process or structure.
-On capital projects sites, the work can range from leading project teams through schedule or cost improvement initiatives, to realizing these improvements to drive actual changes.
+I start my day getting breakfast and coffee with my manager and teammates before heading to site.
+We usually review our goals and tasks for the day before going out to the plant floor.
+As a Senior Associate, I'm responsible for leading an improvement team — a group of clients and Stroudies dedicated to tackling an issue or goal for the plant.
+That looks different depending on the project.
+It can range from improving the output of a line, to fixing an "impossible" problem on one of their machines, to training and coaching plant staff on an improved process or structure.

-After the work day I try to balance my time between going to the gym or fitness class in the city we’re staying in, getting dinner with teammates on site, and exploring new fun places around the area.
-In the evenings, I might finish up some site work at the hotel, read a bit, or watch a show to wind down.
-Sometimes projects can be fully or partially remote, which lets me wind down at home instead!
+After the workday, I split my time between the gym or a fitness class in whatever city we're staying in, trying new restaurants for dinner with teammates on site, and exploring the area.
+In the evenings, I might wrap up some site work at the hotel, read, or watch a show to wind down.

 In what ways have you developed professionally since joining?

-I’ve gained a ton of technical skill and knowledge through the induction process and projects, but I think where Stroud has helped me develop most is in my leadership and communication skills.
+I’ve gained a lot of technical skills and knowledge through the induction process and on each project, but I think where Stroud has helped me develop most is in my leadership and communication skills.

-• Present-out to senior level management the progress that my teams have made
+Present-out to senior level management about the progress that my teams have made and advise them on opportunity prioritization and execution strategy

 What have been your favourite moments on the job so far?